Are Half Year Evaluations Enough For Your Employees?

 Because work stress comes from within the organization, it is logical to start counteracting stress from within.
 56% of employees believe that the responsibility lies with the organization.
 This highlights once again that it is the organization’s turn to take responsibility.
 Not only do employees have to think about their health, organizations also need to pay attention to theirs.

-Are conversations once or twice a year enough to reduce work stress and create a healthy organizational culture?
+Are evaluations for employees once or twice a year enough to reduce work stress and create a healthy organizational culture?

 No, but as HR professionals with a vision for the future, you already knew that.
 Much has been written about midyear evaluations and their usefulness.
 We often read that an interview, if it is a performance or evaluation interview, needs more frequency than twice a year.